isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 “Okay uncle, you can stop here please.”

 As the taxi rolls to a halt, the driver cranes his neck to look at the massive three-storey building in the middle of the leafy residential neighbourhood.
 “What is this place?
-Your house ah?“
+Your house *ah*?“

 “No, this is the Eurasian Association.”

-“Har?“
+“*Har*?“

 “For Eurasian people, mixed people, mix European and Asian.”

 Still not rolling my eyes.

-“Oh, united nations ah?“
+“Oh, united nations *ah*?“

 In December that year, I make a trip to Malacca in Malaysia.
 The Portuguese Settlement (formed in 1926 to help consolidate the Portuguese-Eurasian community) is a coastal hamlet of modest, mostly single-storey houses spanning three lanes on either side of the impressively named d’Albuquerque Road.
 As I walk along the main road, an old man with sun-creased skin turns his head as he cycles by.
 A wavy-tressed teenaged girl and two boys chatting across a gate pause in their conversation, watching me silently as I pass.
 The stranger in the village.
 What’s even weirder is I’m overcome with a feeling of kinship with these sun-browned, curly-haired people I’ve never seen before.